eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 #### Free Memory Management

 Free memory management goes hand in hand with segmentation.
-Since the address space of a process is not one continuous range of memory, we need to come up with clever techniques fore keeping track of free space.
+Since the address space of a process is not one continuous range of memory, we need to come up with clever techniques for keeping track of free space.

 In managing free space, there are a few considerations.
 1. What is the interface we will presenting to the user? e.g. what is the process through which they can request memory?
 If the user is finished using a chunk of memory, is there a way they can signal that they don't need said chunk any longer?
 If so, how?